COHRINT/Robot-Setup/README.md

 # cohrint_turtlebot

 ## Cooperative Human Robotics Intelligence Lab Turtlebot Management Repo
 This repository aims to centralize cohrint's odroid software.
 It contains setup instructions for making a new robot (Robot Setup) and serves as one repository for distributing and tracking all experiment relevant files across odroids (Odroid File Tracking).
+For a great walk through on turtlebot parameters visit http://kaiyuzheng.me/documents/navguide.pdf .

 ###  Robot Setup